 About 50 feet from the radio shack, the coaxes exit the 2 inch PVC conduit, and they run up a 12-feet vertical 2×4 support to connect aerially supported by a nylon rope to the radio shack.
 In that 50 feet run, the coaxes cross a cow-walk and the lawn area immediately around the radio shack.

 The performance of the SAL-20 is quite good.
 For local and nearer signals that may arrive at a higher angle of propagation, directivity is limited, but for DX signals arriving at a lower angle of propagation, the front-to-back ratio is typically 10 to 20 dB.
-Compared to the inverted vee antennas on 160/80 meters near the radio shack, the SAL-20 has much lower noise levels also, and weaker DX signals that can not be heard on the inverted vees can often be copied on the SLA-20.
+Compared to the inverted vee antennas on 160/80 meters near the radio shack, the SAL-20 has much lower noise levels also, and weaker DX signals that can not be heard on the inverted vees can often be copied on the SAL-20.
 The isolated location of the SAL-20 contributes to the low noise levels, but also the about 8 dB RDF factor of the SAL-20 adds to the reduction in noise.